vasilevirlan/python_codewars/README.md

 # Python_codewars
 Exercese from codewars.com.
 Solutions for kata from codewars.com.
-Small python apps for learning.
+Small python apps for learning..